Activities and workshops may vary with each session of camp. View a sample camp schedule.

 freedom to run that she needs and give you the confidence that she will

 return when you call her.

-How to deal with emergencies, create your own first aid kit, prepare for disaster, and the inside scoop on vaccinations, tick prevention, heartworm medication and more!
+How to deal with emergencies, create your own first aid kit, and the inside scoop on vaccinations, tick prevention, heartworm medication and more!